sprngr/dotfiles/README.md

 $ sudo ln -s /usr/local/Cellar/bash/4.3.25/bin/bash /bin/bash-brew
 ```

-This then needs appended to the end of `/etc/shells` (requires sudo and your preferred editor).
+Next, `/bin/bash-brew` needs to be appended to the end of `/etc/shells` (requires sudo and your preferred editor).

-From there you need to change your default shell
+From there you need to change your default shell to the new one we added.

 ```bash
 $ chsh -s /bin/bash-brew $USER